simonw/datasette-gunicorn/README.md

   Start a Gunicorn server running to serve Datasette

 Options:
   -i, --immutable PATH            Database files to open in immutable mode -h, --host TEXT                 Host for server.
-Defaults to 127.0.0.1 which means
+Defaults to 127.0.0.1 which
-                            only connections from the local machine will be allowed.
+                                  means only connections from the local machine will be allowed.
 Use 0.0.0.0 to listen to all IPs and allow access from other machines.
   -p, --port INTEGER RANGE        Port for server, defaults to 8001.
 Use -p 0 to
                                   automatically assign an available port.
                                   [0<=x<=65535]
-  --cors                    Enable CORS by serving Access-Control-Allow-Origin:
+  --cors                          Enable CORS by serving Access-Control-Allow-
-                            *
+                                  Origin: *
+  --load-extension PATH:ENTRYPOINT?
-  --load-extension TEXT     Path to a SQLite extension to load --inspect-file TEXT       Path to JSON file created using "datasette inspect" -m, --metadata FILENAME   Path to JSON/YAML file containing license/source
+                                  Path to a SQLite extension to load, and optional entrypoint --inspect-file TEXT             Path to JSON file created using "datasette inspect"
+  -m, --metadata FILENAME         Path to JSON/YAML file containing
-                            metadata
+                                  license/source metadata
-  --template-dir DIRECTORY  Path to directory containing custom templates --plugins-dir DIRECTORY   Path to directory containing custom plugins --static MOUNT:DIRECTORY  Serve static files from this directory at /MOUNT/...
+  --template-dir DIRECTORY        Path to directory containing custom templates --plugins-dir DIRECTORY         Path to directory containing custom plugins --static MOUNT:DIRECTORY        Serve static files from this directory at
+                                  /MOUNT/...
   --memory                        Make /_memory database available --config CONFIG                 Deprecated: set config option using
                                   configname:value.
 Use --setting instead.
   --setting SETTING...
 Setting, see
                                   docs.datasette.io/en/stable/settings.html
   --secret TEXT                   Secret used for signing secure values, such as
                                   signed cookies
   --version-note TEXT             Additional note to show on /-/versions --help-settings                 Show available settings --create                        Create database files if they do not exist --crossdb                       Enable cross-database joins using the /_memory
                                   database
+  --nolock                        Ignore locking, open locked files in read-only
+                                  mode
-  --nolock                  Ignore locking, open locked files in read-only mode -w, --workers INTEGER     Number of Gunicorn workers  [default: 1] --help                    Show this message and exit.
+  -w, --workers INTEGER           Number of Gunicorn workers  [default: 1] --help                          Show this message and exit.

 ```
 <!-- [[[end]]] -->